 Make Your Own Wreath

-Even if your location (or schedule) prevents you from joining us, you can still make your own with a few tips from Janna Jo.
+You can make your own with a few tips from Janna Jo.

 “In our regular wreath workshop, participants start by making their own wreath form using grapevines from a nearby organic vineyard,” says Janna.
 “But you can start with a pre-made grapevine form – they’re widely available.”